dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The new attribute would be inferred for function templates.

 This solution is undesirable because the attribute would be on almost every functional.
-Forgetting leads to compile errors that, depending on the error message, might be confusing.
+Forgetting that leads to compile errors that, depending on the error message, might be confusing.

 The same way as the alternative above, it could be handled by making the parameter `const`.